marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/rx-options.rst

-  The generic GCC command-line option :option:`-ffixed-`:samp:`{reg}` has special significance to the RX port when used with the :gcc-attr:`interrupt` function attribute.
+  The generic GCC command-line option :option:`-ffixed-`:samp:`{reg}` has special significance to the RX port when used with the :rx-fn-attr:`interrupt` function attribute.
 This attribute indicates a function intended to process fast interrupts.
 GCC ensures that it only uses the registers ``r10``, ``r11``, ``r12`` and/or ``r13`` and only provided that the normal use of the